 Over time, dust and germs build up in your home’s ductwork.
 Vacuuming your registers can help but won’t reach things deep inside your ductwork.
 Getting duct cleaning done every few years can help remove long-standing odors and remove the irritants caught by other items on this list.

 Calling Gering’s duct cleaning experts will:

 Sometimes a simple duct cleaning isn't enough to fix an air quality problem in Gering.
 Old ductwork develops leaks over time.
 Though usually thought of as a ventilation issue, this can have an impact on the quality of your air.
 Fortunately, GVPH is a full-service HVAC provider with the ability to repair, seal, and replace leaky ductwork.

 Duct repair and sealing has a number of benefits in Gering, including:

-At Gering Valley Plumbing & Heating, we’ve been helping homeowners with their IAQ problems since 1987.
-We will take the time to explain possible solutions and outline the costs ahead of time.
+At Gering Valley Plumbing & Heating, we’ve been helping homeowners with their IAQ problems for years, since 1987, in fact.
+We always take the time to explain possible solutions and outline the costs ahead of time.
 Our HVAC company stands firmly behind the products we sell and are always willing to come back and investigate if air pollution issues recur.
 We service Gering, Scottsbluff, Bridgeport, and the surrounding communities.
 Therefore, if you're looking for an 'IAQ company near me,' you know you've come to the right place.
 Please reach out to us at (308) 216-8927 today to schedule an air quality test or get a quote on dehumidifier installation.